12DTE

 Recommended Prior Learning

 Level 1 Digital Technology is recommended but not essential.
 Willingness to work to learn new skills is required.
-See HOD if you have any questions.
+See the teacher in charge (TiC) or head of department (HoD) if you have any questions.

 Pathway